dfbacon/iOS_Projects/StackView/README.md

 This is the Stack View iOS app.

-Scroll View is designed to introduce the concepts of stack view in Swift 3 and Xcode 8.
+StackView is designed to introduce the concepts of stacking views in Swift 3 and Xcode 8.

 Projects and assignments completed following instruction from the ["iOS 10 & Swift 3: From Beginner to Paid Professional"](https://www.udemy.com/devslopes-ios10/) course as taught by Devslopes.